macformula/racecar/docs/docs/tutorials/busmaster/index.md

 ??? warning "Kvaser channel numbering"

     The Kvaser has 2 D-Sub connectors to support 2 CAN channels / busses.
-The cables are labelled Ch.1 and Ch.2, but they appear in Busmaster configuration as Channel 0 and Channel 1, repsectively.
+The cables are labelled Ch.1 and Ch.2, but they appear in Busmaster configuration as Channel 0 and Channel 1, respectively.

     ![Kvaser channel numbering](img/kvaser-ports.jpg)